 Snowflake MCS/EHS community

-A rural area outside Snowflake, Arizona has become a haven for people with severe MCS and electrical sensitivity.
-Over 35 people with environmental illness live in specially built or modified homes on large lots.
+A rural area outside Snowflake, Arizona has become a haven for people with severe multiple chemical sensitivity and electrical sensitivity.
+Over 30 people with environmental illness live in specially built or modified homes on large lots.
 Thirteen homes are built adjacent to each other, while the rest are scattered over a larger area.

 Keywords: Snowflake, Arizona, MCS, EHS, electrical sensitivity, environmental illness, community, housing